 All health providers responsible for providing medical abortion need to have training, including the following knowledge, skills and values :

-Medical abortion can be safely provided in primary health care settings and other out-patient facilities, including private offices of practitioners, particularly when the protocol includes administration of the misoprostol by the woman in her home.
-For example, regulations in France have been modified to permit providers in licensed private facilities to do so ( www.fiapac.org).The space, however limited, should be so arranged as to ensure both visual and auditory privacy for the woman seeking abortion, during consultation with the health provider and during counselling.
+Medical abortion can be safely provided in primary health-care settings and other out-patient facilities, including private offices of practitioners, particularly when the protocol includes self-administration of the misoprostol by the woman in her home.
+For example, regulations in France have been modified to permit providers in licensed private facilities to do so ( www.fiapac.org).The space, however limited, should be so arranged as to ensure both visual and auditory privacy for the woman seeking abortion, during consultation with the health-care provider and during counseling.

 Procedures need to be in place for ensuring patient confidentiality.
-Information disclosed to any staffperson in the health care setting should be protected and made available only to other staff directly involved in the patient’s care.
+Information disclosed to any staff person in the health-care setting should be protected and made available only to other staff directly involved in the patient’s care.
 Patient files should be stored in secure spaces not accessible to those not directly involved in patient care.

 At a minimum, the following should be available: